 When you create or modify elements, you will often find that you must add or remove nodes for the element.
 For example, to add a field to a table, right-click the Fields node for the table element, point to New, and then click the type of field to add.

-To remove a node, right-click the new, and then click Delete.
+To remove a node, right-click the node, and then click Delete.
 You can also perform other actions for a node.
 You rename a node, duplicate a node, or move the node up or down in the node list.

 Searching element nodes